-The most common path followed by Loras students who are interested in becoming a Physical Therapist is to take the courses required for a Sports Science major on the PT track as described in the Loras College Undergraduate Bulletin .
-A strong science background is needed as well as over 1000 hours of patient and modality contact experience as a PT Aide in a Physical Therapy clinic.
-Some students who are in majors in Athletic Training or Biology have been successful in gaining admission as well.
+Physical therapists help improve the capabilities of people who have been in accidents or have disabling conditions as a result of illnesses ranging from arthritis to heart disease and sports injuries.
+The most common path followed by Loras students interested in becoming Physical Therapists is to take the courses required for a Sports Science major on the P.T. track.
+Admission to P.T.
+School requires a strong science background, as well as over 1000 hours of patient- and modality-contact experience as a P.T.
+Aide in a Physical Therapy clinic.
+Students majoring in Athletic Training or Biology have been successful in gaining admission as well.